Deledda International School

 Deledda International School is a semi-private English-speaking school in Genoa, Italy.
 Despite being an independent school, the school is helped by the government of the Comune di Genova.
-It is not affiliated with the public school "Liceo Linguistico Deledda".
+It is not affiliated with the public school "Liceo Linguistico Deledda" even if they are under the management of the same foundation.
 It was established in 1999 and became a world school.
 The school currently offers both the International Baccalaureate's Diploma Programme (grades 11 and 12) and the Middle Years Programme (grades 6 through 10).
-In 2016 it opened a primary school (grades 1 to 5) where classes are taught mostly in Italian, with extra hours of English.
+In 2016, it opened a primary school (grades 1 to 5) where classes are taught mostly in Italian, with extra hours of English.